Optimizing model-agnostic Random Subspace ensembles: Methods

 \section{Methods}

-We assume a supervised setting, where we have at our disposal a learning set containing $N$ input-output pairs $\{(\bx_i, y_i)\}_{i=1}^N$ drawn from an unknown probability distribution.
+We assume a standard supervised learning setting, where we have at our disposal a learning set containing $N$ input-output pairs $\{(\bx_i, y_i)\}_{i=1}^N$ drawn from an unknown probability distribution.
 Let us denote by $M$ the number of input variables.
 The output $y$ can be either continuous (regression problem) or discrete (classification problem).
 Our goal is to train a model-agnostic predictive model, while deriving for each input variable a score that measures its importance for the output prediction.

-To achieve this goal, we propose a parametric version of a supervised learning method that combines Random Subspace \cite{ho98} with Bagging \cite{breiman-1996-bagging}, which we call RSB.
-The original, non-parametric RSB method consists in learning an ensemble of predictive models, where each model is built from a bootstrap sample of the original dataset and a randomly chosen subset of $K$ input variables (with $K < M$), sampled according to a uniform distribution.
-This method has been shown to yield competitive predictive performance with respect to Random Forest, with the advantage of being applicable with any type of base model \cite{panov07,louppe12}.
+To achieve this goal, we build upon the Random Subspace approach (RS) \cite{ho98}.
+RS consists in learning an ensemble of predictive models, where each model is built from a randomly chosen subset of $K$ input variables (with $K < M$), sampled according to a uniform distribution.
 Here, instead of using a uniform distribution, we adopt a parametric distribution for the selection of the input features, and feature importance scores are derived through the identification of the distribution parameters that yield the lowest generalization error.
-In the following, after introducing the parametric RSB model (Section~\ref{sec:PRSB_model}), we show how this model can be trained in a tractable way (Section~\ref{sec:PRSB_training}) and we discuss our approach with respect to related works (Section~\ref{sec:PRSB_discussion}).
+In the following, after introducing the parametric RS model (Section~\ref{sec:PRS_model}), we show how this model can be trained in a tractable way (Section~\ref{sec:PRS_training}) and we discuss our approach with respect to related works (Section~\ref{sec:PRS_discussion}).